 Saturday: Light cardio and stretching

-Spot the day off?
-This is important.
-Even the most enthusiastic player must find the right balance between effective training and overtraining.
+Did you notice the day off?
+It’s a vital part of any training programme.
+Even the fittest, most enthusiastic player needs to find the balance between effective training and overtraining.

 - Football Cones